kumja1/Envied.NET/src/Envied/README.md

 ```

 ### Obfuscation/Encryption

-Add the `obfuscate` argument to `EnviedField`:
+To obfuscate an environment variable value, add the `obfuscate` argument to your `EnviedField` attribute:

 ```csharp
 [EnviedField(obfuscate: true)]
 ```

+This obfuscates(encrypts) the variable's value using the types and metadata in your assembly.

 ### Optional Environment Variables

-Enable `allowOptionalFields` to allow nullable types.
+Set `allowOptionalFields` to true to allow nullable types.
 When a default value is not provided and the type is nullable, the generator will assign `null` instead of throwing an exception.

 Since strings are reference types in C#, you don't have to specify the nullability explicitly: